kmaterna/InSAR_CGM_readers_writers/README.md

 ### SCEC CGM USAGE
 Directions to package up CGM InSAR HDF5 file from local files:

-1. Clone CGM_Readers repo onto your local machine in a directory that is on your PYTHONPATH.
-Install requirements from package manager if necessary.
+1. Clone CGM_Readers repo onto your local machine.
+Install requirements if necessary.
+Install software by calling ```python setup.py install```
-2. Get into fresh directory where you want to do the HDF5 packaging.
+2. Get into directory where you want to do the HDF5 packaging.
-3. From working directory, call ```$PATH_TO_BIN/generage_empty_configs.py .``` in a terminal.
+3. From working directory, call ```cgm_generage_empty_configs.py .``` in a terminal.
 This will generate two empty files into the working directory, "file_level_config.txt" and "TRAC_metadata.txt"
 4. Manually fill in all the fields for the appropriate track(s) being packaged in both file_level_config.txt and TRAC_metadata.txt.
 Information regarding highest-level product metadata or file I/O options specific to your file system will be placed in the file_directory config.
 Track-specific metadata (nothing file-specific) will be placed in the TRAC_metadata config.
 When you're done, feel free to move TRAC_metadata into a more reasonable directory closer to the data, and feel free to rename it.
 Just make sure it can be properly found in the file_level_config.
-5. From the working directory, call ```$PATH_TO_BIN/write_cgm_hdf5.py file_level_config.txt```
+5. From the working directory, call ```cgm_write_hdf5.py file_level_config.txt```
 6. Check out your brand new HDF5 file.
 I check the file out on my own computer this way:
 ```python
 #!/usr/bin/env python